-From 1st October 2008, landlords are required to provide Energy Performance Certificates (EPCs) for their properties including HMOs.
+From 1st October 2008, landlords have been required to provide Energy Performance Certificates (EPCs) for their properties including some HMOs.

 Which HMOs need an EPC?